Get a demo of Culture Amp

 How does Legal Services compare?

-People in Legal Services were much more positive than average regarding Engagement, Teamwork & Ownership, and Inclusion.
+People in Legal Services were much more positive than average regarding Action, Company Performance, and Collaboration & Communication.

-People working in Legal Services are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
+People working in Legal Services are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
 People working in Legal Services are less engaged than Engaging Growth.

-The highest scoring question for Legal Services had 90% of people agreeing that their manager genuinely cares about their wellbeing (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Legal Services had 89% of people agreeing that they are able to arrange time out from work when they need to (+2% compared to overall) while they were generally most positive about Management.

 People in Legal Services were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 15% of people disagreeing (-2% below average).